 The Ruth Bancroft Garden is third on a list of twelve "top spots for floratourism" in the country, per Country Living.

-We are looking for an intern to assist with our new documentation program, which aims to preserve and share the rich legacy of significant and/or at-risk gardens.
+We are looking for a part-time assistant to help with our new documentation program, which aims to preserve and share the rich legacy of significant and/or at-risk gardens.
 Our first documentation project will be the John P. Humes Japanese Stroll Garden in Mill Neck, NY, pictured above (photo by Andre Baranowski).
 Read more.